nitindhar7/ideacannon/README.md

 - simple-http-request - common http request lib for java projects
 - consolidate all API libraries into an all-in-one lib
 - Ruby websocket framework
+- Java exponential backoff wrapper for ListenableFuture
+- JS slider library that changes pages using a vertical slider
+- Queuing experiments in Ruby